 First the planners claimed that the project did not comply with Los Altos municipal code governing parking ingress/egress and parking circulation (they would later cite a specific code but did not at this point in the process).
 Without supporting code this cannot be considered an objective standard.

 The planners also alleged that the project would have to reach the 50% affordable threshold under SB 35 rather than the 10% threshold because they believed that Los Altos was subject to the higher standard.
 This was incorrect and planning staff withdrew this complaint after being corrected.
-It should be noted that Los Altos is subject to the lower threshold because it has failed to meet its above-moderate income RHNA goals in addition to failing to meet its 80% AMI and below RHNA goals.
+It should be noted that Los Altos is subject to the lower threshold because it failed to submit an annual progress report on housing production.

 The final complaint they levied was that the application was incomplete and they had not been given the materials necessary to ensure that the project complied with Los Altos’ zoning and design standards.
 The project sponsor alleges that they have submitted all necessary materials and the lack of specific code citations on the response supports this assertion.